yiding-w/DeSA/README.md

 # Beyond Outcome Reward: Decoupling Search and Answering (DeSA) Improves LLM Agents

 **DeSA** (Decoupling Search and Answering) is a novel two-stage training framework that improves LLM agents by separating the search and answering phases during training.
-This approach is built upon the [Search-R1](https://github.com/PeterGriffinJin/Search-R1) codebase, which provides a reinforcement learning framework for training reasoning-and-searching interleaved LLMs.

-Our method addresses the limitations of traditional outcome-based reward systems by providing more granular feedback during both the search and answering phases, leading to improved performance in question-answering tasks.
+This approach provides more granular feedback during both the search and answering phases, leading to improved performance in question-answering tasks.

 ![main](public/main.png)